 Participation by ISP

 Illinois South has been joined on the barricades by the Illinois Environmental Council and several coal county citizens groups, such as the Reclamation COAL-ition and the Statewide Citizens' Coalition.
-In the fall of 1978, an Illinois Citizens' Coal Conference was held among representatives of such groups from seven coal counties to develop an agenda of legislative goals for the state's permanent program.
+In the fall of 1978, an Illinois Citizens' Coal Conference was held in which representatives of such groups from seven coal counties developed an agenda of legislative goals for the state's permanent program.
 These goals included, among other things, the extension of the county review processes.
-The conference statement said: "It is imperative the people have a voice," and that "past . . . events have demonstrated that state government and agencies have resisted, discouraged, disregarded and ignored citizen, organizational, and local government recommendations.''
+The conference statement said: "It is imperative the people have a voice," and that "past . . . events have demonstrated that state government and agencies have resisted, discouraged, disregarded, and ignored citizen, organizational, and local government recommendations.''

 Suspiciousness sometimes seems to be the only thing that thrives in strip mined soil.
 Some state and industry officials hint darkly at the "ulterior motives" of some strip mine opponents, while those opponents, such as the Illinois South Project, make dire accusations against government, such as contending that the Thompson administration is "defending a policy of closed-door government decision-making."